PopoChun/open-webui/README.md

 # open-webui

-Using open-webui wrapping local ollama server.
+Using open-webui for wrapping a local ollama server.

 # Usage
 ## 1 OpenAI Translator Chrome Plugin